mwhahaha/fuel-plugin-kubernetes/README.md

 Additionally, the plugin will build deb packages for etcd, flannel, kubernetes durring the plugin build.
 You will need to make sure that dh-make is installed on the host where you plan on building the plugin.
-If you already have the packages and do not wish to build them, simply create a .skip-debs file in the .utils directory.
+If you already have the packages and do not wish to build them, simply create a skip-debs file in the .utils directory.

 ```
-touch .utils/.skip-debs
+touch .utils/skip-debs
 ```